dovetail-genomics/Omni-C/docs/source/before_you_begin.rst

 .. admonition:: Remember!

-   Once the installetion is completed, sign off and then sign back to your instance to refresh the database of applications.
+   Once the installation is completed, sign off and then sign back to your instance to refresh the database of applications.

 Input files